paulovieira/arduino-estufa/readme.md

 All details here: https://www.nczonline.net/blog/2014/03/04/accessing-google-spreadsheets-from-node-js/

 Note: to see the email address associated with the service account, click the "Manage service accounts" link (in the "Credentials" screen).

+### change the interval to send the readings

+To send data every hour we must change in 2 places:
+1) in the crontab: "0 */1 * * * command1; command2;"

+This means: "execute the commands on every hour that is divisible by 1, and when the minute is 0"

+2) in the configuration file

+Change the value in "uploadInterval" (in minutes).